Dental Web Design

 Paid Advertising Support

-Google Ads drive traffic the website determines whether that traffic converts.
-Poor websites waste ad budget.
+Google Ads drive traffic.
+However, the website determines whether that traffic converts.
+As a result, poor websites waste ad budget.

 - Landing page quality affecting ad scores and costs